Jin Young Ko delivers big finish to win LPGA player of year

 AP Golf Writer

-The 26-year-old South Korean had to win the tournament to claim the points-based LPGA player of the year, the second time in three years Ko has won the award.
+Ko couldn’t stop smiling on the 18th green when she collected the crystal trophy for winning the tournament and a silver trophy as player of the year.
+The win was worth $1.5 million.
+The award was worth even more to her.

-“I tried to play aggressive and I got it and I’m so happy,” Ko said of surpassing Korda.
-“She got gold medal and she had major.
-She had three more wins this year.
-She hits it straight and too far and putting so good.
-I was a little bit more lucky than her, so I got this.”
+“So proud of myself,” Ko said.
+“Player of the year, it’s cool.
+I would say player of the year is best.
+It’s really tough get to player of the year, especially this year with Nelly.”

-Korda’s big year of becoming a major champion and Olympic gold medalist ended with a thud.
-She couldn’t keep pace at the start and was never a serious factor when Ko pulled away on the back nine.
-The 23-year-old American closed with a 69 and tied for fifth, six shots behind.
+Korda’s big year of becoming a major champion, an Olympic gold medalist and reaching No. 1 in the world ranking ended with a thud.
+The 23-year-old American couldn’t keep pace at the start and was never a serious factor when Ko pulled away on the back nine.

 “It was the Jin Young Ko show today, and honestly, it was cool to see,” Korda said.
 “I just sat back and watched all day.”